How to Find the Center of an L-Shaped House: The Bagua Mistakes Most People Make

 Feng Shui Methods Editor

-This guide explains how to find the center of an irregular home without making the three mistakes that ruin the rest of the reading.
+This guide walks through how to find the center of an irregular home without making the three mistakes that mess up everything downstream.

 Want to skip the hand calculation?
 Use the nine-grid wizard to map your layout directly.

-Most beginner guides assume a clean rectangle.
-Real apartments rarely behave that way.
+Most beginner guides assume you've got a clean rectangle.
+Real apartments?
+Not even close.

-• a recessed wall is ignored because it looks “small enough”
+• A recessed wall gets ignored because it looks "small enough"

-• the center gets guessed from the living room, not the full footprint
+• The center gets eyeballed from the living room instead of the full footprint

-The center of the home is based on the full built outline, not your favorite room and not the most open space.
-If you start from the living room because it feels central, you can shift the map noticeably without realizing it.
+The center of your home comes from the full built outline.
+Not your favorite room.
+Not the most open space.
+If you start from the living room because it feels central, you can shift the entire map without even realizing it.

 Always begin with:

-• the parts of the layout that physically belong to the residence
+• The parts that physically belong to your residence

 Only after that should you ask where the center sits.

-The second mistake is not choosing a rule and sticking to it.
+The second mistake isn't about drawing skill -- it's about not picking a rule and sticking to it.

 Some balconies act like usable footprint.
 Some are clearly cutouts.
-Some entry recesses are minor; others materially change the shape.
-What matters is not being “philosophically perfect.”
+Some entry recesses are minor; others seriously change the shape.
+What matters isn't being "philosophically perfect."
 What matters is being consistent.

 A practical way to think about it:

-• if a section is a deep bite out of the layout, it can shift the center and reduce a palace
+• If a section takes a deep bite out of the layout, it can shift the center and reduce a palace

-• if a detail is small, judge it by proportion, not by emotion
+• If a detail is small, judge it by proportion -- not by gut feeling

-This is why irregular homes are tiring by hand.
-The eye keeps trying to simplify a shape that actually matters.
+This is exactly why irregular homes are so tiring to do by hand.
+Your eye keeps trying to simplify a shape that actually matters.

-This is the rule many people skip, even though it is what makes the rest of the map more trustworthy.
+Seriously, a lot of people skip this one -- even though it's what makes the rest of the map trustworthy.

-If a cut-in or protrusion is large enough relative to the side it affects, it should not be treated as decorative noise.
+If a cut-in or protrusion is large enough relative to the side it affects, you can't just treat it as decorative noise.
 It changes the nine-grid reading.

-That is the basic use of the one-third rule: it helps you separate a meaningful cut from a small irregularity.
+That's the whole point of the one-third rule: it helps you tell a meaningful cut apart from a small irregularity.

-Without that rule, people overreact to tiny notches and underreact to major missing portions.
+Without it?
+People overreact to tiny notches and totally underreact to major missing portions.

 A simple manual workflow for irregular homes

-If necessary, sketch the whole residence as one single outline first.
-This makes it easier to see what is truly sticking out and what is truly missing.
+If you need to, sketch the whole residence as one single outline first.
+It makes it way easier to see what's truly sticking out and what's truly missing.

-Before you add a grid, identify where the shape materially changes.
+Before you slap a grid on it, figure out where the shape materially changes.

-• which irregularities are minor and can be treated as noise?
+• Which irregularities are minor enough to treat as noise?

 This is where the one-third rule matters most.